-Although with a range of designer ballpoint pens in the shop we also have a choice of beautiful British made pens both fountain and rollerballs both posted and non-posted.
-These British fountain pens handcrafted in our UK workshops using traditional tools, techniques.
+Although with a variety of designer ball points in the shop we also have British made pens both fountains and rollerballs, posted and non.
+These British fountain pens handmade in our UK workshops using traditional tool options, techniques.
 Without the use of computers or CNC, everything by hand and eye.

-Although we use woods from around the world the best to use are the figured ones such as spalted, stressed and burrs.
+Although we use hardwoods from around the world the best to use are the figured ones such as spalted, stressed and burrs.

-Spalted woods most distinctive on beech with its wide range of colours and black lines.
+Spalting most distinctive on beech with its wide range of colours and dark lines.
 Other’s show the spalting but non-standout such as this.
-The spalting caused by fungi attacking the timber.
+The unique spalting caused by fungi attacking the timber.
 A fine line between being usable and disintegrating to dust.
 The longer the timber left the better the spalting gets, also softer and more unusable.
-In the picture below a block of spalted beech and one of our own British made ballpoint pens handcrafted from the same block.
+In the picture below a block of spalted beech and one of our own ballpoints handcrafted from the same block.

-Burr woods no matter how you pronounce it, a growth on the tree caused by either insect attack or disease.
-Expensive and often seen on high-quality furniture and in luxury cars as the veneer on dashboards and accent trim.
-Burl makes the best English pens with its beautiful figure and the wood of choice.
+Burr no matter how you pronounce it, a growth on the tree caused by either attacking insects or disease.
+Expensive and often seen on high-quality furniture and in the deluxe cars as the veneer on dashboards and accent trims.
+This makes the best English pens with its beautiful figure and the one to choose.

-This Buckeye wooden rollerball pen has had a lot of work done to the wood before the turning even starts.
-The grain double-dyed for colour and stabilized with resin in a vacuum chamber because of the grain so soft.
-Stabilizing hardens the grain and makes it usable.
-The Buckeye has lots of voids that the resin did not fill if you look on the pen cap.
-The 3 holes go all the way through the cap and needed filling with aluminium.
+This has had a lot of work done to the wood before the turning even starts.
+Double-dyed for colouring and stabilized in a vacuum chamber because its so soft.
+Stabilizing hardens the material and makes it usable.
+The American Buck-eye has a few faults that did not fill if you look on the pen top.
+The 3 holes go all the way through the body and need filling with aluminium.

-A dark burr wood with lots of eyes but no voids.
-The wood comes from the Atlas mountain range in Morocco from evergreen conifer trees in the cypress family group.
-Nice to work with and has a beautiful spicy smell as it turns on the lathe.
+This comes from the Atlas mountains in Morocco from evergreen conifer trees in the cypress group.
+Nice to work with and has a delightful spicy smell as it turns on the lathe.